MarcElrick/level-4-individual-project/timelog.md

 ## 20 Nov 2020

 - _2.5 hours_ - Finished progress screen page.
 Loading bar increases as each file analysis is completed.
 Ready to merge.

+## 9 Nov 2020

+- _2 hours_ - Began preparing for switch to multiple lipids.
+Altered lipid screen state to accomodate for this.

+## 11 Nov 2020

+- _3 hours_ - Made GUI changes for multiple lipids - lipid forms are shown in a scroll area.
+Still need to link with state.

+## 12 Nov 2020

+- _2 hours_ - Final changes to lipid details screen - addition of label.
+Appropriate changes made to state.

+- _3 hours_ - Complete reworking of summary screen with ScrollAreas and fixed to work with new lipid details screen.

+- _1 hour_ - Fixed pipeline to work with multiple lipids.